mitchetter/assignment1/bio.md

 Hobbies: Reading, gaming, spending time outdoors in the great NW

+Education: B.S.
+Biology from Oregon State University in 2009

+Family: Wife, Daughter(5) and Daughter(2 weeks)

 ### Programming Background

 My programming background is currently limited to the teamtreehouse.com classes on web development that I took over the summer as well as CS 165 and CS 270.